 George Higgins, III, MD, FACEP

-Academic Faculty, Department of Emergency Medicine, Maine Medical Center; Professor, Tufts University School of Medicine, Boston, MA.
+Emergency Medicine Academic Faculty, Maine Medical Center; Professor, Tufts University School of Medicine

 Dr. Higgins graduated from Tufts University School of Medicine, is board certified in both Emergency Medicine and Internal Medicine, is a Fellow in the American College of Emergency Physicians, and holds the rank of Professor at Tufts University School of Medicine.
 For many years, he chaired MMC’s Department of Emergency Medicine, where he was privileged to advance the academic mission of the department and to be involved with the establishment of a successful training program in Emergency Medicine.
 His career path eventually provided him with attractive administrative opportunities, initially as the Associate Vice President of Performance Improvement and then as the Chief Medical Officer and Vice President for Medical Affairs for the institution.
-Most recently he has returned to his true passion of caring for patients and teaching residents and medical students about the exciting field of Emergency Medicine.
+Most recently he has returned to his true passion of caring for patients and teaching residents, midlevel providers and medical students about the exciting field of Emergency Medicine.